-Not too far away from Mermaid Pools, the walking track splits in two and essentially forms a loop.
+Not too far from Mermaid Pools, the walking track splits in two and essentially forms a loop.

-It’s strongly recommended to do the lower track along the creek first as this is by far the hardest section and involves a lot of climbing and crossing rivers.
+It’s best to do the lower track along the creek first, as this is the most challenging section and involves a lot of climbing and crossing rivers.

-If you haven’t had a chance yet to swim, there are quite a few nice spots here where you can dip your toes and feel one with nature.
+If you haven’t had a chance yet to swim, there are quite a few nice spots where you can dip your toes and feel one with nature.

 Once you’ve made your way up, the track takes you back via the Sugar Loaf Pass on top of the Tahmoor Gorge.

-At some point the path does a sharp turn to the left which kind of makes you feel like you’re going the wrong way.
+At some point, the path does a sharp turn to the left, which kind of makes you feel like you’re going the wrong way.

 This handy map (courtesy of the Wollondilly Shire Council) is a hand-drawing of the walking trails and points of interest along the way, including The Potholes, See Through Pool, Mermaids Pool and Tahmoor Gorge.